jrfaudree/HOM/rq.md

   - Summarize Burton's conjectures regarding the forces that triggered numerical representation.

 - Section 1.2
-  - Roughly when did ancient Egyptians have a ``fully developed" number system and what does our author mean by ``fully developed"?
+  - Roughly when did ancient Egyptians have a "fully developed" number system and what does our author mean by "fully developed"?
   - What is the diffence between the *heiroglyphic* numerical representation and the *heiratic* (or *demotic*) numerical representation of ancient Egyptians?
 What were the advantages and disadvantages?
   - Elaborate on the book's assertion that the Egyptian representation was not *positional*.
 What does this mean?
   - Tell us about the Greek alphabetic numerical system.
 When?
 Where?
 Base?